中文 Let's talk

 Road Network and Neighbourhood Parks

-The draft policy will no longer have city-wide contributions based on development patterns but rather localised catchments to better reflect who benefits from the provision of these assets.
+The adopted 2025 policy will no longer have city-wide contributions based on development patterns but rather localised catchments to better reflect who benefits from the provision of these assets.
 This means developers will pay for infrastructure improvements within their immediate area rather than contributing to a broader pool.

 Three Waters (Stormwater, Wastewater, and Water Supply)

-Larger and fewer catchments will replace the current system to provide more flexibility in responding to urban infill growth.
-This aligns with intensification policies such as Plan Change 14 (PC14) and the Medium Density Residential Standards (MDRS).
+Larger and fewer catchments will replace the current system to provide more flexibility in servicing urban infill growth.
+This aligns with the city's intensification policies such as Plan Change 14 (PC14) and the Medium Density Residential Standards (MDRS).

 4. New Fees for Development Contributions Assessments